codemod-com/docs/docs/cli/advanced-usage.md

 ```

 :::tip
 You can specify your glob patterns to include specific file formats or directory structures.
-The default pattern Intuita CLI uses is: `--include "**/*.*{ts,tsx,js,jsx,mjs,cjs,mdx}"`.
+The default pattern CLI uses is: `--include "**/*.*{ts,tsx,js,jsx,mjs,cjs,mdx}"`.
 :::

 ### `--exclude`